List of Planet of the Apes characters: Ari

 Ari believes that apes and humans should co-exist as equals alongside one another, being depressed at how humans are treated in current ape society.
-Ari buys Leo in an auction and helps him and other humans escape Ape City into the Forbidden Zone.
+Ari buys Leo in an auction and helps him and other humans escape ape city into the forbidden zone.
 Thade uses Ari's disappearance as a pretext to install martial law.

 Colonel Attar

-Colonel Attar is a gorilla commander of the ape armies and loyal to General Thade.
+Attar is a gorilla colonel of the ape armies and loyal to General Thade.
 Attar was played by Michael Clarke Duncan.

 Attar was a cruel subordinate of General Thade.
-Attar hates Leo for the disrespect Leo shows to ape culture, and helps lead the ape army as Thade follows Leo and Ari into the Forbidden Zone.
+Attar hates Leo for the disrespect Leo shows to ape culture, and helps lead the ape army as Thade follows Leo and Ari into the forbidden zone.
 As the spacepod lands during the ape-human battle, Attar accepts the trained chimpanzee inside as his God returned.
 In the ensuing revelations that follow, Attar realises that Thade and the elders of ape society have misled the general ape population for centuries by keeping their origins secret.

 Characters introduced in the reboot film series

+Blue Eyes

+Blue Eyes is the prince of the San Francisco Ape Colony, a member of the Ape Council, a soldier of the Ape Army, the eldest son of Caesar and Cornelia, and the older brother of Cornelius.
+Unlike other evolved apes, especially the evolved chimpanzees, Blue Eyes possesses blue colored eyes, instead of green colored eyes, which is the reason for his name.

+Blue Eyes is uniquely the only ape and chimpanzee in the entire San Francisco Ape Colony, with these rare eye colors.
+The reason behind Blue Eyes' unique blue-irises remains a mystery, since all other species of apes that, were exposed to the ALZ-112 and ALZ-113 or born, with advanced intelligence typically have green-irises.